 He describes himself as a relatively quiet person, who enjoys the simple things in life.
 He has a deep love of the wild, and all things plant related, which has led him into spending his entire working life in the Horticultural profession.
 In recent years he has worked as a self employed horticulturist where he ran a successful small markets based business.
-He works today as a full time writer, living with his wife and has three children, two daughters and a son, of which his eldest daughter lives close by.
+He works today as a full time writer, living with his wife and children.
 He is somewhat reclusive, as he prefers the slow quiet pace of his life now, which is a stark contrast to his previous working life in Horticulture, of which he says, "I have not given up horticulture, I just made the choice to no longer do it for money."

 Writing for Robin has been something he has always done for relaxation, and as a means of creative expression, he is quoted as stating, "I am a terrible painter, so I find it easier to express myself through words."

 He has never planned to publish anything he has written, and has been content over the years to simply allow those close to him to read his work.
 In his opinion he has never felt very confident putting his work out to the rest of the world, and although he has been very uncertain at times about his books, it was an overwhelming demand for his story of the HTTK series that prompted him to allow the books to be published.
 It was his father who finally convinced him that it was a project worth doing and he decided to seek a publisher.